 Gambeson French Tricolor

-Gambeson French Tricolor can be equipped with sewn leather arming points for the arm armor connection optionally.
+The Tricolor Gambeson can be optionally equipped with sewn leather arming points for arm armor.
 One pair of arming points will be attached on the shoulders.
 Two pairs will be sewn to the sleeve above and under the elbow joint.